9 Important Rules In Family-run Businesses That You Should Learn

-Unless it’s a sinking ship that needs to be righted immediately, it would be wiser to understand how the business works, who are the primary and secondary target market, who are the existing and emerging competitors and what are the glaring problems and challenges the business is facing before making any changes.
+Unless it’s a sinking ship that needs righting immediately, it would be wiser to understand how the business works, who are the primary and secondary target market, who are the existing and emerging competitors and what are the glaring problems and challenges the industry is facing before making any changes.

 Listen and value your parents’ advice.

-This advice cannot be overstated.
-While parents belong to a different generation and their conservative ideas may look outdated, your ideas of expansion and focus on a different side of the business looks like a light bulb moment, take a moment to project things from their perspective.
-Parents have been in the business longer than you do and have dealt with challenges through the years.
+This advice cannot be overstated enough.
+While parents belong to a different generation and their conservative ideas may look outdated, your plans of expansion and focus on a different side of the business seems like a light bulb moment, take a moment to project things from their perspective.
+Parents have been in the business longer than you do and have dealt with challenges throughout the years.

-While your ideas could eventually be implemented as you take over the reins of leadership, listening to parents is not just a polite formality and sign of respect, but also a way to seek their thoughts and a healthy way to set the succession plan smoothly.
+While implementing your ideas is expected as you take over the reins of leadership, listening to parents is not just a polite formality and sign of respect, but also a way to seek their thoughts and a healthy way to set the succession plan smoothly.

-Plan on how to manage relatives who are stakeholders in the business.
+Plan on managing relatives who have a stake in the business.

-In a family business, some relatives own a portion of it and have a say on its affairs.
-But things can get nasty especially during a time of succession when new leadership is installed and others feel usurped of the roles they thought they deserve.
+In a family business, some relatives own a portion of it and have a say in its affairs.
+However, things can get nasty, especially during a time of succession when installing new leaderships, and others feel usurped of the roles they thought they deserve.

-Some family-run businesses have relatives leveraging their ownership by getting privileges (priority in delivery of goods and freebies, for example) in exchange of something (lower compensation or longer working hours).
-A well-thought review of these compensation and roles should help you make informed decisions without costing the relationship.
-Weighing the consequences of such actions should consider not only the bottom line of the business, but its effect in the family or extended family for that matter, especially that it can be a traumatic experience to get fired by someone in the family.
+Some family-run businesses have relatives leveraging their ownership by getting privileges (priority in the delivery of goods and freebies, for example) in exchange for something (lower compensation or longer working hours).
+A well-thought review of this compensation and roles should help you make informed decisions without costing the relationship.
+Weighing the consequences of such actions should consider not only the bottom line of the business but its effect on the family or extended family for that matter, especially that it can be a traumatic experience to get fired by someone in the family.